What is a Child Arrangements Order?

 Applying for a Child Arrangements Order

-If difficulties arise in arranging contact for children, we recommend exploring mediation as a first step to agree on a suitable child schedule.
+If difficulties arise in arranging contact for children, you need to explore mediation first unless exempt.
 Mediation offers an excellent alternative to court, promoting cooperative discussion.
 However, if mediation fails and positions remain fixed, a court application is often the next appropriate option to provide a formal resolution.
-You use a C100 form to apply.
+There is a £255 court fee for applying and you use a C100 form to apply.

 Free guide to complete the C100 Form.